 Sell furniture online: how to set up your online store

-Now let’s pull all of that hard work together.
-If you’ve taken the time to develop solid brand guidelines, this part should be a natural extension of that work.
-Before you actually launch to the world, take time to play around with different configurations and designs.
-Launching a simple landing page at this stage, along with your social accounts, can help you build an email list so that you can make a big splash at your official site unveiling.
+Before you actually launch your furniture business to the world, take time to play around with your online store builder.
+Launching a simple landing page at this stage, along with your social accounts, can help you build an email list so you can make a big splash at your official site unveiling.

 Design and themes for online furniture stores

 As with any store you launch on Shopify, you can do it with little to no design skill.
-Free tools like our logo maker and multiple options for themes let you plug in your images, text, and customizations to create your own branded site.
+Free tools like our logo maker and multiple options for Shopify Themes let you plug in your images, text, and customizations to create your own branded site.

 A few of our theme picks for selling furniture online:

-- Minimal Theme: Modern (free) offers a simple, clean layout for first-time furniture sellers.
+- Craft theme (free) offers a simple, clean layout for first-time furniture sellers.

-- Editions Theme: Light ($) places focus on featured products—great for handmade and vintage brands with many one-of-a-kind products and constantly evolving catalogs.
+- Editions theme ($$) places focus on featured products—great for brands with one-of-a-kind products and constantly evolving catalogs.

-- Startup Theme: Home ($$) is great for single-product brands—for example, if you sell only mattresses.
+- Startup theme ($$) is great for single-product brands—for example, if you sell only mattresses.

 📚 Learn more: